 Using services without paying for them is also considered theft.

-At SMA Law Group, we aggressively defend people who have been charged with any of the following theft-related crimes:
+At SMT Legal, we aggressively defend people who have been charged with any of the following theft-related crimes:

 Depending on the value of the stolen item, theft could either be a felony or a misdemeanor on your criminal record.
 If you are charged with stealing a gun or weapon, convicted of theft during a natural disaster (earthquake, flood, etc.) or committed another crime while committing theft, you will face additional penalties.